4 Must-Know Items for Creating Your Own Nonprofit Startup

-Being a business executive is difficult, but starting a new business can be so overwhelming that you lose interest altogether.
-You bog yourself down with the business name and startup costs to the point that you allow the core of your business to be overlooked.
+Being a nonprofit executive is difficult, but starting a new nonprofit can be so overwhelming that you lose interest altogether.
+You bog yourself down with the organization name and startup costs to the point that you allow the core of your charity to be overlooked.
 Many individuals interested in nonprofit startup will have passion and interest in a particular cause but are clueless as to how to begin.
 Consequently, we lose interest due to the fact that we cannot determine “what is step one?”

 Initially, filing your Articles of Incorporation, obtaining an EIN or Tax ID Number, drafting Bylaws, and filing for the 501c3 tax exempt status per a 1023 Form seems to be the logical steps.
 However, taking a look at the rules and regulation per your state and the Internal Revenue Service is always a good start to avoid incorrect filing and long-term regrets.